Advertiser Disclosure

 Editor-in-Chief

-Countries Visited: 41U.S.
+Countries Visited: 50U.S.
 States Visited: 28

-With years of experience in corporate marketing and as the Executive Director of the American Chamber of Commerce in Qatar, Keri is now Editor-in-Chief at UP, overseeing daily content operations and r...
+With years of experience in corporate marketing and as the executive director of the American Chamber of Commerce in Qatar, Keri is now editor-in-chief at UP, overseeing daily content operations and r...

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Let’s dig into the details of United’s Wi-Fi, including its providers, what kind of Wi-Fi service you can expect, and how much you may (or may not!) have to pay for it.
+Following are the details of United’s Wi-Fi, including its providers, what kind of Wi-Fi service you can expect, and how much you may (or may not!) have to pay for it.

-Which United Aircraft Have Wi-Fi and Who Provides It?
+Which United Aircraft Have Wi-Fi, and Who Provides It?

 United has fitted almost all of its aircraft with Wi-Fi capability and has 4 Wi-Fi providers across its fleet: